yurii-piets/transaction-monitor-core/README.md

                 .and()
                     .commit();
     ```

 ## Testing ##
-- To perform local tests (`LocalTest.java`), should be created two local PSQL databases, named `tmone` and `tmtwo`, and all required parameters should be specified in `test.properties` (url,username, password).
+- To perform the local tests (`LocalTest.java`), two local PSQL databases should be created, named `tmone` and `tmtwo`, and all of the required parameters (url, username, password) should be specified in the `test.properties` file.

-- To perform remote tests (`RemoteTest.java`) internet connection is required.
-On remote host are located **MS Azure** database and **MySql** database.
+- To perform the remote tests (`RemoteTest.java`) internet connection is required.
+The remote host contains a **MS Azure** database and a **MySql** database.

-##Programming patterns ##
+## Programming patterns ##
 Programmings patterns that are used:
 1. Command
-    As ``DatabaseCommnad.java`` to separated each statement added by user to single command that can be executed on specified database.
+    Implemented in ``DatabaseCommand.java`` by separating each statement added by the user to a single command that can be executed on a specified database.
 2. Pool
-    As ``ConnectionPool.java`` to access the database via jdbc connection, that are represented as class, and instances are stored in Connection Pool.
-Max pool size is 10 connection.
-If all connection are in use, method call will wait until one of anther connection will be released back to poll.
+    Implemented in ``ConnectionPool.java`` to access the database via a JDBC connection that is represented as a class, and their particular instances are stored in the Connection Pool.
+Max pool size is 10 connections.
+If all connections are in use, the method call will wait until one of the other connections is released back to the pool.
-3. Unity of Work
+3. Unit of Work
-    As ``Transaction.java`` to guarantee all of **ACID** *(Atomicity, Consistency, Isolation, Durability)* principles to be followed.
+    Used in ``Transaction.java`` to guarantee all of **ACID** *(Atomicity, Consistency, Isolation, Durability)* principles to be followed.